Participation and governance

 Knowledge transfer

 We consider the exchange of knowledge between research, politics, and society as a central cross-cutting activity.
-The scope of ITAS activities in this field ranges from on-site real-lab research (cf. section “Transformation of Society”) to citizen science projects, such as TeQfor1 and TechnoCitizenScience, and topic-specific citizens’ dialogues to policy advice for the German Bundestag and the European Parliament.
-We publish an open access journal, TATuP, which addresses the scientific community as well as those interested in TA.
+ITAS focuses on the impact of participatory formats, conducts on-site real-lab research (cf. section “Transformation of Society”), citizen science projects (e.g. TeQfor1 and TechnoCitizenScience) and topic-specific citizen dialogues.
+In addition, we are active in policy advice for the German Bundestag and the European Parliament and publish TATuP, an open access journal, which adresses the scientific community as well as those interested in TA.

 Repository research

-ITAS has been analyzing the possibilities of societal participation in the search for a final repository for many years, for example in the research association ENTRIA.
-Currently, the SOTEC-radio project aims at new political processes considering technical and societal aspects in the management of radioactive waste.
-In the Public participation in the siting procedure for a final repository project, researchers investigate a cross-generational learning procedure for public participation.
-Furthermore, they work together with citizens on specific questions of the repository search in the TRANSENS project.
+ITAS has been analyzing the possibilities of societal participation in the search for a final repository for many years.
+The SOTEC-radio project aimed at new political processes considering technical and societal aspects in the management of radioactive waste.
+In the Public participation in the siting procedure for a final repository project, researchers investigated a cross-generational learning procedure for public participation.
+Furthermore, they are currently working interdisciplinarily and transdisciplinarily with citizens in the TRANSENS project on specific issues relating to the search for a final repository.

 Transformation of society

 With its real-world lab District Future, the Institute is dedicated to the participatory transformation of Karlsruhe’s Oststadt.
 Urban society and researchers jointly test and explore new paths to sustainability.
-Participation – from exchange of knowledge to the empowerment of actors – is at the center of a series of transdisciplinary projects in the real-world lab, such as Climate protection – let’s dare it together, GrüneLunge im Dialog (GreenLung in dialogue), or Dual Mode Participation (DUPA).
+Participation – from exchange of knowledge to the empowerment of actors – is at the center of a series of transdisciplinary projects in the real-world lab, such as Climate protection – let’s dare it together, #climatechallenge, or Dual Mode Participation (DUPA).
 The Karlsruhe Real-world Lab for Sustainable Climate Protection (KARLA) extends the radius of the real-world lab to the whole of Karlsruhe and implements transformation experiments for more climate protection with more than 30 partners.
+The transformation of society also relates to the development and evaluation of sector coupling strategies together with municipal stakeholders.

 Global Technology Assessment